betchart/lasspia/README.md

 from `configs/cmassS.py` by using fewer bins and not employing any strategies to reduce the number of evaluated galaxy pairs.
+The processing is divided into stages, each with their own corresponding
+routine:
-The processing is divided into stages, each with their own corresponding routine; * 'preprocessing' histograms the data from the galaxy catalogs * 'combinatorial' makes distributions of galaxy pairs * 'integration' incorporates cosmological data to convert angles and redshift to distances
+* `preprocessing.py` histograms the data from the galaxy catalogs
+* `combinatorial.py` makes distributions of galaxy pairs
+* `integration.py` incorporates cosmological data to convert angles and redshift to distances

 ### Preprocessing
 Run the preprocessing routine, which takes seconds.